Improving quality on the front lines.

 Project: Integrating Patient Care and Health Professions Education to Improve Care Transitions: The UC Health Quality Improvement Network

-Innovation Profile is a monthly feature highlighting the work of a UC Center for Health Quality and Innovation fellow or grantee.
+Innovation Profile is a feature highlighting the work of a UC Center for Health Quality and Innovation fellow or grantee.

 By Alec Rosenberg